jblneely/bullseye/readme.md

 My project has 3 models, for "Users", "Aims" (Objectives) and "Fires" (Key Results) which represent the main functional idea for my app.

-Uusers must sign up/log in to view their "Profile" page.
+Users must sign up/log in to view their "Profile" page.
 Users passwords are hashed and an authorization flow is incorporated.

 I incorporated the Facebook login API.
 Due to a migration issue, the FacebookId column does not appear in the heroku model.
 I am working to fix this.